-Waypoint has been recognized by the Internal Revenue Service (IRS) as exempt from federal income taxes under Internal Revenue Code (IRC) Section 501(a) as an organization described in IRC Section 501(c)(3), qualifies for charitable contribution deductions, and has been determined not to be a private foundation.
+Waypoint and the Children's Place and Parent Education Center have been recognized by the Internal Revenue Service (IRS) as exempt from federal income taxes under Internal Revenue Code (IRC) Section 501(a) as organizations described in IRC Section 501(c)(3), qualify for charitable contribution deductions, and have been determined not to be private foundations.
 Child and Family Realty Corporation is exempt from federal income tax under Section 501(a) of the Internal Revenue Code as an organization described in Section 501(c)(25).

-Both entities are annually required to file a Return of Organization Exempt from Income Tax (Form 990) with the IRS.
-In addition, they are subject to income tax on net income that is derived from business activities that are unrelated to their exempt purpose.
-In 2018, Waypoint was subject to unrelated business income tax and filed an Exempt Organization Business Income Tax Return (Form 990-T) with the IRS.
+Each entity is annually required to file a Return of Organization Exempt from Income Tax (Form 990) with the IRS.
+In addition, each is subject to income tax on net income that is derived from business activities that are unrelated to their exempt purpose.
+In 2020 and 2019, the Organizations were not subject to unrelated business income tax and did not file an Exempt Organization Business Income Tax Return (Form 990-T) with the IRS.

-Estimates
+Estimates -